Do you feel like in whichever direction you step, your marriage will only get worse?

-If your marriage is on the rocks and you find yourself not sharing your thoughts and feelings as you once did, then start sharing your thoughts and feelings as you once did.
+If your marriage is on the rocks and you find yourself not sharing your thoughts and feelings as you once did, then start sharing your thoughts and feelings like you once used to.
 But don’t share anything that will hurt your spouse’s feelings.
 That is a common mistake people make when they don’t know how to manage their marriage.

-Most people would do a lot better in their marriage if they behaved how they did when they were dating.
+Most people would do a lot better in their marriage if they just behaved the way they did when they were dating.
 Back then, you shared your thoughts and feelings when they were positive, so do that again.
-Sharing your negative thoughts and feelings is destructive, and will just bring down your marriage.
-Contrary to popular belief, venting is not beneficial to your marriage, friendships, or any other relationship.
+Sharing your negative thoughts and feelings is destructive, and will only bring down your marriage.
+Contrary to popular belief, venting is not beneficial for your marriage, friendships, nor any other relationship.

 4. One of you gets defensive…. recoverable.

-It’s very common for people to get defensive, especially when they feel like they are being attacked, called out, or verbally brutalized.
-And what causes that feeling could be as trivial as a reminder that they left towels on the floor, the seat up, or the toothpaste cap off for the 1000th time.
+It’s very common for people to get defensive, especially when they feel that they are being attacked, called out, or verbally brutalized.
+What causes that feeling could be something as trivial as a reminder that they left towels on the floor, the seat up, or the toothpaste cap off for the 1000th time.

 Learning to communicate is a better solution.
-You should avoid triggering your spouse when you know you haven’t found the right way to say something; it can wait.
+You should avoid triggering your spouse.
 Look out for topics they are sensitive to.
+If you haven’t found the right way to say something; it can wait.
 Consider how they might receive your communication, and try to find ways to express love when communicating with your spouse.

-The real solution is to adjust the trigger in your own brain so that it no longer causes a negative emotional reaction.
+The real solution is to adjust the trigger in your own mind so that it no longer causes a negative emotional reaction.
 Highly sensitive triggers are a minor psychological defect.
 But you cannot tell your spouse to fix their triggers.
 You can only fix your own.
 We guarantee you both have them.
-If you focus on eliminating your triggers, and always expressing love in your communication, this will go very far in improving your marital relationship.
-They will definitely notice this kind of change, and we often see the other spouse wanting to learn what you are doing differently.
+If you focus on eliminating your triggers, and on always expressing love in your communication, you will go very far in improving your marital relationship.
+They will definitely notice this kind of positive change in you, and we often see the other spouse wanting to learn what you are doing differently now.

 5. You feel alone in fixing your marriage…. recoverable.

 Marriages are never equal per se.
-There is never an equal amount of effort put into a marriage at the same time.
+It’s rare for both partners to put an equal amount of effort into a marriage at the same time.
 Expectations to the contrary are likely to make you very unhappy.
-Someone is almost always putting in more effort at any given time, but who and how it’s done changes.
+One of you is almost always putting in more effort at any given time, but who and how it’s done changes.

-Our Complete Marriage System is fairly unique in addressing this particular issue.
-When you individually take the right steps, even by yourself, your spouse might not say or do anything different right away, but they will definitely notice and your marriage will change for the better.
-We help individuals improve their marriage all the time when the spouse isn’t interested in participating.
+Our Complete Marriage System is unique in addressing this particular issue.
+When you individually take the right steps, even when you do it on your own, your spouse might not say or do anything different right away, but they will definitely notice and your marriage will change for the better.
+We help individuals improve their marriage all the time even though their spouse isn’t interested in participating.

 Building a marriage is like building a bridge from two sides of a river.
 It’s a bridge between souls.
 If only one side builds the bridge, it still gets built and the connection is made.
-Maybe someone is better at building bridges than the other.
+Maybe one of you is better at building bridges than the other.
 It doesn’t matter.
 The goal isn’t an equal amount of effort.
-The goal is a built bridge or a happy marriage.
+The goal is to finish the bridge and have a happy marriage.

-6. You have a difference in sex drives, or a lack of physical intimacy…. recoverable.
+6. You have a difference in sex drives, or there is a lack of physical intimacy…. recoverable.